CrayLabs/SmartSim/doc/orchestrator.rst

 Step 2: Colocate
 """"""""""""""""
-To colocate the model, use the ``Model.colocate_db_uds()`` function to Colocate an Orchestrator instance with this Model over TCP/IP.
+To colocate the model, use the ``Model.colocate_db_uds()`` function to Colocate an Orchestrator instance with this Model over a Unix domain socket connection.

 .. code-block:: python